Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Revocation – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-Davidson told us that London was one of their favourite cities.
-With this knowledge in mind, the crowd screamed extra hard for their new song, Confines of Infinity.
-The mosh pit was like a tornado: far more dangerous on the edge of it than in it.
+Davidson tells us that London is one of their favourite cities.
+With this knowledge in mind, the crowd scream extra hard for their new song, Confines Of Infinity.
+The mosh pit is like a tornado: far more dangerous on the edge of it than in it.

-The band’s intensity was so exciting to watch and listen to that we highly recommend getting as up front, close and personal as possible.
+The band’s intensity is so exciting to watch and listen to that we highly recommend getting as up front, close and personal as possible.

 Revocation - Electric Brixton - 30 January 2025.